 Creek Farm Education Program Coordinator

-The non-profit Society for the Protection of New Hampshire Forests seeks an enthusiastic, articulate and motivated individual for the position of Creek Farm Education Program Coordinator.
-The successful candidate will have excellent communications skills and a strong interest in representing the Forest Society in the seacoast community through educating adults and children in a range of programs.
+The non-profit Society for the Protection of New Hampshire Forests seeks an experienced, enthusiastic, and motivated individual for the position of Creek Farm Education Program Coordinator.
+The successful candidate will have excellent oral communications skills including experience interacting with the public.

 The Society for the Protection of New Hampshire Forests is a statewide land conservation organization that was founded in 1901 to protect New Hampshire’s most important landscapes and promote wise use of its renewable natural resources.
 Today, with 9,400 member households and over 40 employees, the Forest Society owns 172 reservations in 102 communities across the state, and has interests and monitoring responsibilities for 818 conservation easements.
 With ongoing programs in advocacy, land protection and sustainable forest management, the Forest Society consistently ranks among the nation’s top land trusts and has been a leader in setting the standard for American land protection.
 If you enjoy working both independently and in a cooperative team-approach in a challenging, at times fast-paced, but always rewarding, setting you may be the right person for this position.

-If you’re interested in becoming a member of the dedicated Forest Society staff email a resume and cover letter by May 1, 2020 to Dave Anderson, Director of Education (or mail a hard copy resume and cover letter to The Society for the Protection of NH Forests c/o: Dave Anderson) • 54 Portsmouth Street • Concord, NH 03301-5400.
+If you’re interested in becoming a member of the dedicated Forest Society staff email a resume and cover letter by April 30, 2021 to Dave Anderson, Senior Director of Education, email@example.com.

 No phone calls please.